Tour type: Shoestring

 Our next stop is Olympia, birthplace of the Olympics and more ancient sites, before we stop to tour the temples and ruins at Delphi.
 Our final stop is to visit the stunning scenery and clifftop monasteries of Meteora before we return to Athens.

-This is a small-group tour that runs all year round, staying in comfortable hotels at around the 4-star level.
+This is a group tour with regular departures all year round, staying in comfortable hotels at around the 4-star level.
 We can also arrange the tour privately if you would prefer not to join a group.

 Upon arrival into Athens airport (ATH) you'll be met by one of our representatives who will then transfer you to your hotel.
 The rest of the day is then free for you to settle in, relax after your flight, and have a look around the area independently before meeting the group and starting the first sightseeing tours tomorrow morning.